 Margin of Combination Contract

-Summary of the rule of margin of combination contract:
+Rules for margin of combination contract:

-The margin of combination contract business in CFFEX is one type of margin-reduced rules different from big-edge rules.
-Exchange stipulates the matching ratio (for instance1:3) between futures&futures, futures&option, and option&futures.
-Investor who possesses the combination contract can apply for margin-reduced business from CFFEX.
-After the application is approved, two single leg will be bound to a combination contract, for the margin-reduced business.
-Referring to closing a combination contract, the combination should be break up first before closing.
+The margin rule of combination contracts that CFFEX is going to implement is a type of margin-reduction rule different from big-edge rules.
+Exchange stipulates the matching ratio (for instance1:3) between futures&futures, futures&option, or option&futures.
+Investors who possesse the combination can apply for margin-reduction from CFFEX.
+After the application is approved, two single legs will be bound to a combination contract, which can benefit from the magin-reduction rule.
+When closing a combination contract, the combination should be broken up first before closing.

-Specific to margin of combination contract business, ReqCombActionInsert is added to API to support the business, and the core structure is CThostFtdInputCombActionField.
+Specific to margin of combination contract, ReqCombActionInsert is added to the API to support the rules, and the core structure is CThostFtdInputCombActionField.

-CTP greatly simplifies the applying and breaking flow on the basis of margin of combination contract business flow by CFFEX, and developers only need to change slightly to realize the margin of combination contract business in CFFEX.
+CTP greatly simplifies the applying and breaking flow on the basis of margin of combination contract rules by CFFEX, and developers only need to change the code slightly to realize the margin rules of combination contracts in CFFEX.

 Apply / Break: